-Article 107 (1) Employers shall prepare a roster of Workers for each workplace with respect to each Worker (excluding day laborers) and shall enter the Worker's name, date of birth, personal history, and other matters as set forth by Ordinance of the Ministry of Health, Labour and Welfare.

-(2) In the event of a change in any of the matters entered pursuant to the provisions of the preceding paragraph, the Employer shall make a correction without delay.
+- Article 107 (1) The employer shall prepare a roster of workers for each workplace with respect to each worker (excluding day laborers) and shall enter the worker's name, date of birth, personal history, and other matters as prescribed by Ordinance of the Ministry of Health, Labour and Welfare. - (2) In the event of a change in any of the matters entered pursuant to the provisions of the preceding paragraph, the employer shall make a correction without delay.